M-o-a-T/moat-old/doc/etcd_structure.rst

   Physical outputs are described by this generic structure.

-  Outputs are only changed by sending an RPC request.
+  Outputs may be changed by sending an RPC request.

   * <name>

-    Some hardware specific interface name
+    Some hardware specific interface name.

+    In addition to the attributes described here, any attribute of the type may be overridden here.

     * name